 Set your default language

 Just choose the default language you’d like to display the Messenger interface in.
-You’ll have 38 languages to choose from, including French, Spanish, Portuguese and German.
+There are 38 languages to choose from:

 You can also select other languages to allow.
 For example, if your default language is English, you can allow the Messenger to appear in French to your French users, in German to your Germans users and so on.